ChiekoN/yolov3_opencv/README.md

 ## Overview

 This program performs object detection on input images of your choice.
-I employed YOLO v3 model trained on COCO data set.
-The model is implemented using functions provided by OpenCV library.
+I implemented the YOLO v3 model trained on COCO data set using functions provided by OpenCV library.

 ## Source files